 If you are at the BDI Fynbos or BDI Urban Site, BDI staff will transport you back to Cape Town International Airport, or to a similar transportation hub in Cape Town for your onward travel.
 If you are at the BDI Karoo Site, we will get you to your bus pick-up location in Hanover.
 We can provide suggestions for onward travel within the Western Cape and South Africa, including putting you in touch with reputable tour guides or tour operators.

 Remember that you can get a comprehensive PDF information brochure or see our detailed project portfolio by emailing firstname.lastname@example.org.
-You can also find more information about our research themes and study sites, or make an enquiry.
+You can also find more information about our research themes and study sites.